 Summary – Countries and Cities With The Worst Air Pollution

-- Vehicle pollution and power generation are two activities that are commonly responsible for outdoor air pollution
+Vehicle traffic and power generation are two activities that are commonly responsible for outdoor air pollution

-- Air pollution levels can vary annually when different factors change, and when cities make an effort to clean up air pollution
+Air pollution levels can vary annually when different contributing factors change, and when cities make an effort to clean up air pollution

 Countries & Cities With The Worst Ambient (Outdoor) Air Pollution